CFO Wiki

 Over-provisioning infrastructure “just in case.”
 Size infrastructure for actual usage plus reasonable buffer, not theoretical maximum load.
 We see companies running at 15% infrastructure utilization because they’re scared of outages.
 That’s burning money.

 Manual processes that should be automated.
 If you’re manually configuring every new customer, that’s COGS that could be eliminated with investment in tooling.
+Failing to automate can lead to proportionally increasing costs as your customer base grows, eroding gross margin.

 Not separating one-time costs from recurring costs.
 Implementation might have 40% margin but SaaS revenue after implementation has 85% margin.
 Track both.
 Show investors that as customers mature past implementation, margins improve.